CSecLab/cseclab.github.io/README.md

 * Commit the file

-`git commit -am "Add Homepage for Nome Cognome"`
+`git commit -m "Add Homepage for Nome Cognome"`

 * Commit the file